-I/We, NRIC No./Passport No./Company No of being a member/members of Timberwell Berhad hereby appoint NRIC No./Passport No of and/or failing him/her NRIC of the ng him/her, the Chairman of Meeting as my/our proxy to vote for me/us on my/ou Company to be held at Crown 2, 2nd Floor, Sabah Oriental Hotel, Jalan Kema on Friday, 12th day of May 2017 at 1.00 p.m., and at every adjournment thereof. e indicate with an (X) in the appropriate space how you wish your vote to be cast to vote on any resolution, the proxy shall vote as he/she thinks fit, or at his/her dis u wish your Item Agenda 1.
-To receive the Audited Financial Statements for the year ended 31 December 20 16.
+I/We, NRIC No./Passport No./Company No. of being a member/members of Timberwell Berhad hereby appoint NRIC No./Passport No of and/or failing him/her NRIC No./Passport No of Meetii Kinab ling him/her, the Chairman of Meeting as my/our proxy to vote for me/us on my/ong of the Company to be held at Crown 2, 2nd Floor, Sabah Oriental Hotel, Jalan alu, Sabah on Wednesday, 23rd day of May 2018 at 1:00 p.m., and at every adjournment of the control Kemaju nent ther ıan, Karaı eof. munsing, 8 38000 Kota e indicate with an (X) in the appropriate space how you wish your vote to be cast.
+If to vote on any resolution, the proxy shall vote as he/she thinks fit, or at his/her discret u wish your Agenda 1.
+To receive the Audited Financial Statements for the year ended 31 December 2017.
 Ordinary Business Resolution on For Against 2.
-To approve the Directors' fees in respect of the financial year ended 31 December 1 3.
-To approve the Directors' remuneration (excluding Directors' Fees) payable to the Board of the Company and its subsidiaries for financial period from 1 January 2017 until the next Annual General Meeting.
-2 4.
-To re-elect Madam Agnes Soei-Tin Lamey as a Director.
+To approve the Directors' fees in respect of the financial year ended 31 December 20 017.
+1 3.
+To approve the Directors' Remuneration (excluding Directors' Fees) payable to the Both the Company and its subsidiaries. oard of 2 4.
+To re-elect Dato' Sri Abdul Azim Bin Mohd Zabidi as a Director.
 3 5.
-To re-elect Datuk Yap Pak Leong as a Director.
+To re-elect Mr Melton Martin as a Director.
 4 6.
-To re-elect Dato' Seri Tiong King Sing as a Director.
+To re-elect Mr Loo Choo Hong as a Director.
 5 7.
+To approve Final Single-Tier Dividend.
+6 8.
 To re-appoint Messrs Crowe Horwath (AF 1018) as Auditors.
-6 Special Business 8.
-Authority to issue shares pursuant to Sections 75 and 76 of the Companies Act, 2 2016.
-7 9.
-9. Retention of Independent Non-Executive Director - Dato' Seri Abdul Azim Bin Mohd Zabidi.
-8 10.
-Retention of Independent Non-Executive Director - Datuk Yap Pak Leong.
-9 Datad this day of 2017 Dated tills day of 2017 No. of shares e hold CDS Account - Signature(s)/Common Seal of Shareholder(s) Telephone No. 0.
-The pr roportion of my/our shareholding to be represented by my/our proxy/proxies is as t follows: First named proxy % Second named proxy % 100 % Delet e whichever is not applicable.
-NOTES 5:
+7 Special Business 9.
+Authority to issue shares pursuant to Sections 75 and 76 of the Companies Act 2016 8 10.
+Continuing in Office as Independent Non-Executive Director - Datuk Yap Pak Leong.
+9 11.
+Continuing in Office as Independent Non-Executive Director - Dato' Seri Abdul Azi Mohd Zabidi. ım Bın 10 12.
+Proposed Adoption of New Company's Constitution.
+11 12.
+Troposed Adoption of New Company's Constitution. - '' Dated this day of 2018 . of share es held CDS Acco nt No. Col ntact No. Signa ture(s)/Common Seal of Shareholder(s) The p roportion of my/our shareholding to be represented by my/our proxy/proxies is as follo First named proxy % Second named proxy % 100 % ows: Delet te whichever is not applicable.
+NOTE S: